RZzero/Shipping/README.md

 # Shipping

-This an example created for the final Project of Construcción de Software imparted at INTEC.
+This an example of Continous Integration created for the final Project of Construcción de Software imparted at INTEC.

+This continous integration environment is powered by:
+  *Ant*
+  *Java 8*
+  *Travis CI*
+  *GitHub*

 # Members: